 Note: Do not use this form to request IBM publications.
-If you do, your order will be delayed because publications are not stocked at the address printed on the reverse side.
-Instead, you should direct any requests for copies of publications, or for assistance in using your IBM system, to your IBM representative or to the IBM branch office serving your locality.
+If you do, your order will be delayed because publications are not

-If you have applied any technical newsletters (TNLs) to this book, please list them here:
+you have applied any technical newsletters (TNLs) to this bo If you have applied any technical newsletters (TNLs) to this book, please list them here:

-Chapter/Section
+hapter/Section

+Page No

+omments:

+•

+you want a reply, please complete the following information

-Page No.
+ame Phone No. ()